chaluvadis/bamboo-card-task/README.md

 ### 2. Service Layer
 - All business logic and external API calls are in the `Services` folder.
 - The `ExchangeRateService` uses a single private method (`HandleServiceCall<T>`) to handle HTTP and deserialization errors, so you never need to repeat try/catch blocks.
+- All HTTP calls use a Polly-powered HttpClient with retry and circuit breaker for resilience.
 - To add a new external API or business rule, add a method to the service and call it from a new route.

 ### 3. Error Handling